 Offered through the Department of Music and Performing Arts

-Deborah Damast, Clinical Assistant Professor of Dance Education, Artistic Adviser for Dance Education program, Director of dance concerts and of Kaleidoscope Dancers.
+Deborah Damast, Program Director and Clinical Associate Professor: Dance Education Program, Director of dance concerts and of Kaleidoscope Dancers.

 - Housing & Activity Fee - $1400